limitedhangoutbook-lgtm/StoryLust/QUICK_SHARE.md

 - Desert Seduction: 10 pages with diverse choice branches
 - Current test stories have first choice on page 5 and premium costs of 2-5 eggplants (system supports any values)

-Use this context when helping with TurnPage development or feature discussions.
+Use this context when helping with WildBranch development or feature discussions.